DexerTDP/articles/Soft White Underbelly.md

 I am under no expectations, if anything I was prepared for the criticisms and the negativity that comes from this.
-Although I find it quite funny many worry about \"legit\" yet what they don\'t know is what I handed over an envelope to mark after the interview was done.
+Although I find it quite funny many worry about _"legit"_ yet what they don't know is what I handed over an envelope to mark after the interview was done.
 He can tell his take behind it if he wishes to.

 If you brag, people bitch.
-If you don\'t, people bitch.
+If you don't, people bitch.
 Nature of social media to focus on the outskirts instead of the overall picture.
-Its something that I\'ll learn to come to grips with.
+Its something that I'll learn to come to grips with.

 As for what I think of Mark and what he does with the channel.
 Honestly, its the modern take of what Warhol did back in the 60s in his studio The